xenunex/CS121-Advanced-Computer-Programming-FINAL-PROJECT/README.md

  ##PROGRAM/SYSTEM INSTRUCTIONS
 1. Download all necessary files in this account.
 2. Once the files are all donwloaded.
-Make a new folder named as "skillhubdb", then put the files except for the background.png and
+Make a new folder named as "skillhubdb", then put the files except for the backgroundpage.png and main.py.
+3. Once done, copy and paste the folder in this path, 'xampp/mysql/data'.
+If it's not the same as yours, find the data folder on your xampp files.
+4. Then, run the xampp application and open your python ide (VSCode, Pycharm, etc.)
+5. To make sure the program will run, install the customtkinter library.
+   	5.1 Open your command prompt
+   	5.2 Input "pip install customtkinter", if it's not working replace the "pip" with "pip3"
+6. If the steps above are done, you can now run the program.
+7. Read first the documentation for easily navigation inside the program.